ciarangapu/HTML_CSS_CAPSTONE/README.md

 A demo link will be uploaded subsequently.
 - creating html and css and script.js files
-- added a description to the project
+- adding a description to the project
 - creating different branches
 - creating seperate files